 Leptin is a hormone that regulates fat storage and appetite control.

-This implies that babies who breastfeed are likely to have enough bacteria to get rid of excess fat, along with leptin, which works in ensuring excess fat isn’t unnecessarily stored.
+This implies that babies who breastfeed are likely to have enough bacteria to get rid of excess fat, along with leptin, which ensures excess fat isn’t unnecessarily stored.

 Also, there’s the issue of unhealthy sugars that may be found in formula milk.